Greg Campbell (author)

-Greg Campbell (born July 7, 1970) is an American journalist, documentary filmmaker and nonfiction author who lives in Denver, Colorado with his wife.
+Greg Campbell (born July 7, 1970) is an American journalist, documentary filmmaker and nonfiction author who lives in Los Angeles, California.

 Biography

 Campbell graduated from Terry Sanford High School in 1988.
 He then studied English and journalism at the University of North Carolina at Greensboro and University of Colorado at Boulder.

 He began his journalism career in 1995 as a freelance writer at the Boulder Weekly, becoming a full time reporter and eventually the editor in chief.
 As a reporter, Campbell covered the reunification of Sarajevo after the Bosnian War.

 In 1999 Campbell worked at the Longmont Times-Call as a business editor and special projects reporter.
 He left the paper in 2001.

 Campbell co-founded the Fort Collins Weekly in 2002, a free weekly local newspaper that was distributed in Fort Collins, Colorado.
 It was bought by Swift Communications in 2007 and changed to Fort Collins Now.
 Campbell left in 2009 to continue his career as a freelance writer.

 His freelance work has been published in The Atlantic, The Economist, USA Today, WSJ.
 Magazine, The Guardian, Salon, Paris Match, CNNMoney.com, The Christian Science Monitor, San Francisco Chronicle, The Daily Beast, World Policy Journal, Lonely Planet and Foreign Policy.